What is an activation function?

-Activation functions get their names from being used in neural networks as they decide whether a particular neuron should be activated or not.
-In the context of this release, the sigmoid function will be discussed in detail as it is used in the logistic regression algorithm for binary classification.
+Activation functions get their names from you using it in neural networks as they decide whether a particular neuron should activate or not.
+In the context of this release, we will discuss the sigmoid function in detail as it is used in the logistic regression algorithm for binary classification.

 Sigmoid Activation function